 Then I had an inspiration.
 (Later in my life, I made my career as a salesman.
 You’re about to learn why that was my obvious career choice.
 At seven or eight, I knew intuitively how to engage with and how to counter the objection of my customer.)

-Here is my first sales-closing statement.
+Here is my earliest sale-closing statement of my life.
 “Tell Grandmother it will be OK.
 Tell her I’ll only to shoot people who are already dead.
 I promise.”

 That cracked my mother up, and she told me years later it made grandmother laugh, too, though ruefully: Grandmother really was a pacifist.